king398/SainaRanesk/README.md

 mix
 of multiple languages and dialects, we quickly realize that we're facing a unique and difficult task.
-Not only are the audio files we're working with low quality, with a high percentage of noise relative to signal, but they also contain slangs and local words that aren't present in any dataset and can't be easily translated using standard language models.
+Not only are the audio files we're working with low quality, with a high percentage of noise relative to signal, but they also contain slang's and local words that aren't present in any dataset and can't be easily translated using standard language models.**
-**

 **And even when we are able to translate words, we face the added challenge of context-dependent translations that don't always have a straightforward one-to-one correspondence.
 For example, the word "Bhai" could be translated as "Brother"